Toronto is home to the world’s largest lake-powered cooling system. Here’s how it works.

 The latest from Glasgow

-- The world doesn’t spend nearly enough preparing for climate disasters, U.N. report says
+- Vulnerable nations send SOS as climate targets slip out of reach

-- What you need to know about Thursday’s COP26 theme: Energy
+- What you need to know about Friday’s COP26 theme: Youth and public empowerment

-- More than 20 countries at COP26 promise to end financing for international fossil fuel projects

-- India says it will reach net-zero emissions by 2070.
-Can renewables meet the growing demand of more than 1 billion people?

 COP26, a two-week United Nations-led summit on climate change, could shape how — and whether — the world effectively slows climate change in the years ahead.
 Meet the key players of this year’s summit.